siddartha-10/Needle-In-Haystack/README.md

 - **Embeddings for Similarity Matching**: Uses SentenceTransformer models to compute embeddings and identify sentences similar to the provided examples.
 - **Keyword Generation**: Dynamically generates keywords based on example needles and schema to enhance sentence selection.
 - **Parallel Processing**: Implements multithreading to process API calls concurrently, significantly improving performance.
-- **Schema-Based Extraction**: Utilizes Pydantic schemas to define the structure of the extracted data.
-- **Modular and Readable Code**: Organized into functions with clear comments for easy understanding and maintenance.

 ## Prerequisites